olivertemple/geometric-images/README.md

 # Geometric Images
 Creates Various Geometric images using for loops
 There are currently 3 different images that can be generated both in 2D and 3D.
-Colours can be changes and images can be overlaid.
+Colours can be changes and images of the same dimensions can be overlaid.

 # Instilation
 To install requirements, run: